 Consequently, when you close a credit card, you limit the number of accounts used in the calculation.
 It doesn’t happen automatically; in fact, each credit card account continues to age for ten years after it’s been closed, before finally dropping off your credit report at the end of that period.

 So your score won’t drop right away; even if you close a brand new card, it will be ten years old by the time it falls off your report.
 If you’ve opened any new cards since then, your score will take a dip because the average age of your accounts has decreased.

-Another way you can damage your credit score by closing a credit card is your credit utilization ratio.
+Another way you can hurt your credit score is by closing a credit card is your credit utilization ratio.
 This term refers to the amount of debt you owe compared to the amount of credit available to you.

 When you recalculate your credit utilization, it jumps up to 28.5%.
-Having a higher credit utilization not only affects your credit score, it also sends up a red flag to lenders that you may not have a lot of credit left to use.
+Having a higher credit utilization not only affects your credit, it also sends up a red flag to lenders that you may not have a lot of credit left to use.

 How many credit cards should you have?